ang-zeyu/infisearch/docs/src/search_configuration.md

 ## Mobile Device Detection

-Mobile devices are detected through a simple `window.matchMedia('only screen and (max-width: 1024px)').matches` query at initialisation time, which may not be accurate
+Mobile devices are detected through a simple `window.matchMedia('only screen and (max-width: 1024px)').matches` query at initialisation time, which may not be accurate.

 This is only used for some default settings, such as deciding whether to use query term proximity ranking.
+Overrides may be provided through the options above if this detection method is inadequate.

+## url

+This parameter must be specified, and tells Morsels where to find the output from the indexer.

-## Query Term Expansion
+## numberOfExpandedTerms

 By default, stemming is turned off in the [language modules](indexing_configuration.md#language).
 This does mean a bigger dictionary (but not that much anyway), and lower recall, but much more precise searches.